 Beauty is Self-Acceptance

-From conception our lifelong physical, emotional, and psychological make is being formed, and we have no idea what that will consist of 20, 30, 40, or even 70 years from now.
+From conception, our lifelong physical, emotional, and psychological make is forming, and we have no idea what that will consist of 20, 30, 40, or even 70 years from now.
 We are made the way we were intended to be and there is nothing anyone can really do about it, well short of surgery at least.
 That’s another topic I won’t get started on today.
 Everything in our DNA make up is hard coded and unable to be changed.
 This goes from eye color, body hair, size of your nose, your lips, and even the size and shape of the parts we keep so private most of our lives.
 I hate that we are “forced” to think we need to be a certain way when are just the way God intended.
 Beauty is who you are and knowing no one else wants you any different…physically or otherwise.

 Beauty is Laughter